Outdoor Co-ed Topless Pulp Fiction Appreciation Society: Relevant law

 It has been legal for women in New York State to appear in public without a top "for noncommercial activity" since July 7, 1992.
 The New York State Court of Appeals ruled on that day that Ramona Santorelli and Mary Lou Schloss were not guilty of violating Penal Law § 245.01.
 The women and five others (Nikki Craft, Kathleen Reilly, Deborah Seymour, Elsie Jo Tooley, and Lynn Zicari) were originally cited in 1986 when the women had a picnic in a Rochester park, during which they all bared "that portion of the breast which is below the top of the areola".
 That law had originally been enacted to discourage 'topless' waitresses.

 Santorelli and Schloss successfully argued that the law was "discriminatory on its face since it defines 'private or intimate parts' of a woman's but not a man's body as including a specific part of the breast."
-The NY Court of Appeals for the Second Circuit ruled in favor of the two women.
+The NY Court of Appeals (the highest court of the State) ruled in favor of the two women.
 In their ruling, the two judges wrote:

 The court also noted in its ruling that "expert testimony at appellants' trial suggested that the enforced concealment of women's breasts reinforces cultural obsession with them, contributes toward unhealthy attitudes about breasts by both sexes and even discourages women from breastfeeding their children."

 More than 10 years later, Jill Coccaro tested the law when she went topless on Delancey Street and was arrested.
 She reminded the officers of the appeals court decision but was held for 10 hours.
 She sued the city and won $29,000 in a settlement.